 The most common cause of pneumonia is infection and the majority of these are bacterial in nature.
-Viruses, fungi and parasites may also cause pneumonia.
+Viruses, fungi, and parasites may also cause pneumonia.

 Bacteria may reach the lungs via one of three routes:

 These infections may result in both pulmonary and extrapulmonary symptoms.
-Diagnosis often involves demonstrating acute consolidation on chest radiograph but may require testing for a specific organism.
+Diagnosis often involves demonstrating acute consolidation on a chest radiograph but may require testing for a specific organism.

-Pneumonia may be divided into groups based on the location it was contracted, comorbidities and the immune status of the patient.
+Pneumonia may be divided into groups based on the location it was contracted, comorbidities, and the immune status of the patient.
 This helps to identify the likely causative organism and guide management.

 CAP is a pneumonia that is contracted in the community.
 It has as traditionally been divided into typical and atypical pneumonia.

 In essence, CAP refers to pneumonia contracted outside of the hospital setting and includes those developing the condition in a nursing home.